kevthanewversi/dotfiles/README.md

-# dotfiles
+# kevthanewversi's dotfiles
-my dotfiles

-#Getting Started
+# Getting Started
 * Clone the repo
 * Move it to your home directory `mv -R dotfiles ~/`
 * Run symlink shell script `bash symlink.sh`  to create symlinks to your dotfiles